ukaea/bom_analysis/docs/source/Structure_of_Hierarchy.rst

 a low fidelity analysis may assign a single temperature to a component and a higher fidelity analysis may assign a complex profile, either way access to this data (and the related component) is clear to a user.

-`A worked example of using the Hierarchy can be found here <https://git.ccfe.ac.uk/step/invesselcomponents/outboardblanket/bom_analysis/-/blob/development/examples/example_0%20-%20Defining%20a%20Bill%20of%20Materials.ipynb>`__
+`A worked example of using the Hierarchy can be found here <https://github.com/ukaea/bom_analysis/blob/main/examples/example_0%20-%20Defining%20a%20Bill%20of%20Materials.ipynb>`__

 ----------------------------
 Component - The Lowest Level
 ----------------------------

-.. automodule:: bom_analysis.Component
+The component is the lowest level Engineering Object in the Bill of Materials and, critically has a material assigned to it.

+A Component can generally be considered a physical object made up of a single material, for example a bolt made of high strength steel.

 Defining a component is simple with the reference (such as a part number) supplied as an optional input.